Ulla Steinle

 Ulla Steinle is a former West German slalom canoeist who competed in the 1980s.

 She won two medals in the K-1 team event at the ICF Canoe Slalom World Championships with a gold in 1987 and a silver in 1985.

+At the canoe slalom world championships in 1985 in the Augsburg Eiskanal, she won the silver medal in the team competition with Margit Messelhäuser (Augsburg Kayak Club) and Gabi Schmid (Kauna Schwaben Augsburg).